 The second aspect I wish to emphasize has to do with the nature of research undertaken.
 Broadly speaking I consider that research meaningful which falls into one of the following three categories:

-1) Fundamental research wherein the questions being asked are primarily curiosity driven and serve to further our quest for knowledge.
+In its pure aspect this involves asking questions that are primarily curiosity driven and serve to further our quest for knowledge.

 Specific ranking parameters: